-“Damages” is the legal term for money that defendants owe plaintiffs for causing their injuries.
-In the typical premises liability negligence lawsuit, plaintiffs sue for compensatory damages to cover the costs of the following:
+“Damages” is the legal term for money that defendants owe you for causing your injuries.
+In the typical premises liability negligence lawsuit, you sue for compensatory damages to cover the costs of the following:

 - Medical expenses: This may include everything from doctor’s bills and rehab to home health care and medications.

-- Lost wages: This constitutes money the plaintiff did not earn because he/she was injured.
+- Lost wages: This constitutes money you did not earn because you were injured.

-- Future economic costs (i.e. future lost wages): This comprises money the plaintiff cannot earn because his/her injuries preclude him/her from working.
+- Future economic costs (such as future lost wages): This comprises money you cannot earn because your injuries preclude you from working.

-- Pain and suffering: This is meant to cover the physical and emotional stress that the injuries caused the plaintiff.
+- Pain and suffering: This is meant to cover the physical and emotional stress that the injuries caused you.

-Note that if the victim died as a result of his/her injuries, the victim’s family may be able to bring a wrongful death lawsuit in Nevada against the property owner.
+Note that if the victim died as a result of their injuries, the victim’s family may be able to bring a wrongful death lawsuit in Nevada against the property owner.

 Also note that the majority of personal injury matters resolve out of court.
-Defendants are usually eager to avoid a trial, so personal injury attorneys can often negotiate a favorable settlement without much litigation.
+Defendants are usually eager to avoid a trial, so premises liability lawyers can often negotiate a favorable settlement without much litigation.

 - The hazard was open and obvious

-- An intervening cause was responsible for the injury
+- An intervening cause was responsible for your injury

 - The defendant was relieved of liability by an exculpatory clause

-- The plaintiff’s injuries were caused by preexisting conditions in Nevada
+- Your injuries were caused by preexisting conditions in Nevada

 8.1.
 Open and obvious

 The most important factor Nevada courts consider when assigning liability is whether the parties acted “reasonably.”
-And there are some instances where it is only reasonable for a landowner or occupier to protect against an otherwise open and obvious hazard.20
+There are some instances where it is only reasonable for a landowner or occupier to protect against an otherwise open and obvious hazard.20

 In today’s world where there are so many distractions vying for people’s attention, the “open and obvious” defense may not be as strong as a defense for property owners as it used to be.